-Deep Learning is a vast field, and covering each topic in a single blog is not possible.
+Deep Learning is a vast field, and covering every topic in a single blog post is impossible.
 The main premise of this blog is to introduce you to the key concepts of Deep Learning.
-This blog will cover (most of the) key concepts that you need to be familiar with while starting with Deep Learning.
-One thing to keep in mind, this blog will not go in-depth with the topics, consider this blog as a checklist to familiarize yourself with key Deep Learning concepts as you begin your journey.
+This blog will cover most of the essential concepts you need to familiarize yourself with when starting with Deep Learning.
+One thing to keep in mind: this blog will not go in-depth into these topics.
+Consider it a checklist to familiarize yourself with key Deep Learning concepts as you begin your journey.
 I also encourage you to delve deeper into the bold keywords throughout the blog.

-This blog assumes you are familiar with general Machine Learning so, topics such as different types of learning, supervised, unsupervised, ground truth, feature, target, classification, and regression will not be discussed.
-This blog will only focus on deep learning concepts.
+This blog assumes you are familiar with general Machine Learning concepts, so topics such as different types of learning (supervised, unsupervised), ground truth, features, targets, classification, and regression will not be discussed.
+This blog will only focus on Deep Learning concepts.

 Mathematics